 Annapurna Circuit by yourself – is it safe?

-Living conditions – it’s not a trek, where you need a core equipment like tent, utensils, gas, etc. You will be staying in proper guest houses and hotels with all basic needs: from bed to Wifi even on high altitudes.
+Living conditions in Annapurna trail – it’s not a trek, where you need core equipment like tent, utensils, gas, etc. You will be staying in proper guest houses and hotels with all basic needs: from bed to Wifi even on high altitudes.